EU demands that vaccine makers honor their commitments

-BRUSSELS (AP) — The European Union on Tuesday warned pharmaceutical giants that develop coronavirus vaccines to honor their contractual obligations after slow deliveries of shots from two companies hampered the bloc's vaunted vaccine rollout in several nations.
+BRUSSELS (AP) — The European Union on Tuesday warned pharmaceutical giants that have developed coronavirus vaccines with EU aid that it must get its shots on schedule, a day after the bloc threatened to impose export controls on vaccines produced within its borders.

+The EU made it very clear that it is bent on getting all doses as quickly as their contracts provide for at a time when infections are surging, many hospitals are overwhelmed, and many of the 27 members states are struggling to get their vaccine rollout going at top speed.

-The bloc already lashed out Monday at pharmaceutical company AstraZeneca, accusing it of failing to guarantee the delivery of coronavirus vaccines without a valid explanation.
-It also had expressed displeasure over vaccine delivery delays from Pfizer-BioNTech last week.
+The hardening of its position came days after it accused AstraZeneca of failing to guarantee the delivery of coronavirus vaccines without a valid explanation.
+It also had expressed displeasure over vaccine delivery delays from Pfizer-BioNTech.
+The Pfizer vaccine is already being rolled out in the EU, and the AstraZeneca one is expected to be approved this week.

-“Europe invested billions to help develop the world‘s first COVID-19 vaccines.
-To create a truly global common good," EU Commission President Ursula von der Leyen told the World Economic Forum's virtual event in Switzerland .
+“Europe invested billions to help develop the world's first COVID-19 vaccines," EU Commission President Ursula von der Leyen told the World Economic Forum's virtual event in Switzerland.
 “And now, the companies must deliver.
 They must honor their obligations."

-The statement Tuesday highlighted the level of distrust that has grown between the 27-nation bloc and pharmaceutical companies over the past week.
-On Monday, the EU threatened to impose strict export controls on all coronavirus vaccines produced in the bloc to make sure that companies honor their commitments to the EU.

-The EU said it provided 2.7 billion euros to speed up vaccine research and production capacity and was determined to get some value for that money with hundreds of millions of vaccine shots according to a schedule the companies had committed to.
+The EU, which invested 2.7 billion euros in vaccine research and production for the drug companies, “means business," she added, reflecting the heavy pressure EU nations are under to roll out vaccines.

+The EU has committed to buying 300 million AstraZeneca doses with option on 100 million extra shots.
+Late last week, the company said it was planning to reduce a first contingent of 80 million to 31 million.
+Pfizer has said it was delaying deliveries to Europe and Canada while it upgrades its plant in Belgium to increase production capacity.

 The EU, which has 450 million citizens and the economic and political clout of the world’s biggest trading bloc, is lagging badly behind countries like Israel and Britain in rolling out coronavirus vaccine shots for its health care workers and most vulnerable people.
 That’s despite having over 400,000 confirmed virus deaths since the pandemic began.